akka/akka/akka-docs/src/main/paradox/stream/operators/Compression/deflate.md

 # Compression.deflate

 Creates a flow that deflate-compresses a stream of ByteStrings.
-Use the overload with the `level: Int, nowrap: Boolean` parameters to control the compression level and compatinilty with GZip.

 @ref[Compression operators](../index.md#compression-operators)